ArrowWebSolutions/js-running-total/README.md

 The options are passed to the formatter and can be used to change how the formatter works.

 	A1.setFormatter('currency', {currencySymbol: '$'});

+See the Advanced Usage for a full explaination of these options.
 ##### getFormattedValue()
 Returns the formatted value of the cell.
 Or if no formatter has been set, it returns the cells value.